TrueSparrowSystems/slackmin/README.md

   - Description: To pass on internal parameters
 - `addAction`
   - Parameters: actionName (string)
-  - Description: You can provide the api route to be executed here.
+  - Description: You can provide the next action method/route to be executed on modal submit.
 - `open`
   - Parameters: triggerId (string)
   - Description: utilizes [Bolt for Javascript](https://slack.dev/bolt-js/concepts#creating-modals) to open modal view.
 It requires trigger_id obtained from interaction payload.
 Refer [here](https://api.slack.com/surfaces/modals/using) for more on modals.